thtrieu/darkflow/README.md

 Skip this if you are not training or fine-tuning anything (you simply want to forward flow a trained net)

-The first thing to do is specifying the classes you want to work with, write them down in the `labels.txt` file.
+The only thing to do is specifying the classes you want to work with, write them down in the `labels.txt` file.
 For example, if you want to work with only 3 classes `tvmonitor`, `person`, `pottedplant`; edit `labels.txt` as follows

 ```
 tvmonitor